-Students will measure the weight and length or circumference of various vegetables.
-After studying the vegetables, students will classify the vegetables based on plant parts and explore chemical reactions from cooking colored vegetables in acidic and basic water.
-Students will also use a variety of vegetables to prepare soup.
+Students measure the weight and length or circumference of various vegetables, classify the vegetables based on plant parts, explore chemical reactions from cooking colored vegetables in acidic and basic water, and use a variety of vegetables to prepare soup.

 Activity 1: Vegetable Jungle

 - For the teacher: 1 paring knife.